harihkh/js-performance-index/README.md

 Also, if you want to re-calcualte the performance explicitly inside your app,  use the `window.computePerformance` function.
 This function will return the newly calculated performanceIndex as well as cache it.

 ## Debug Mode
 You can also load the library in debug mode to get helpful / debugging console logs.
-You can do this by passing the debug parameter on loading the library.
+You can do this by passing the debug attribute on loading the library.

 **Loading Script in debug mode**